 Helvolic acid is the member of a natural steroid antibiotic family, which is known as fusidanes and its higher concentration can support fungus to infect host cells by influencing oxidative burst of macrophages, inducing ciliostasis and epithelial cell rupture.
-Fumagillin is another toxin, which is an anti-tumour antibiotic and prevents angiogenesis.
+Fumagillin is another toxin, which is an antitumour antibiotic and prevents angiogenesis.
 It acts as inhibitor for endothelial cell proliferation and ciliary function of respiratory epithelium.
 The activity of these two toxins in pathogenesis is still unknown but its activity in higher concentration may be essential in pathogenesis of Aspergillus fumigatus9.

 Allergens: These are responsible for diverse pathological conditions such as bronchopulmonary aspergillosis, allergic rhinosinusitis, asthma, and aspergilloma.
 Allergens produced by Aspergillus fumigatus are named as Asp f1-Asp f23 and exhibit reaction with IgE of immunodeficient individuals, though their secretion at the time of development of fungus in invasive aspergillosis is still unknown.
 Some allergens show signs of very close similarity in their sequences with known functional proteins and enzymes but others have their own characteristics.
 An immune response of Type I hypersensitivity is triggered by all allergens and also forms antibodies IgG and IgE of close resemblance.
-These characteristics of allergens are utilized as diagnostic tool in identification of disease related to this microbe9

-Hydrolytic enzymes: These are essential for fungi like Aspergillus fumigatus in biodegradation of raw organic materials.
-To cause an infection, it is necessary to break cell wall barriers of lung epithelium cells which comprised of proteins and phospholipids and the two main enzymes, proteases and phospholipiases play a part in degrading proteins and phospholipids9.
+These characteristics of allergens are utilized as diagnostic tool in identification of disease related to this microbe9 organic materials.
+To cause an infection, it is necessary to break cell wall barriers of lung epithelium cells which comprised of proteins and phospholipids and the two main enzymes, proteases and phospholipases play a part in degrading proteins and phospholipids9.